 For me, it's the soft floppy ears, soulful brown eyes and an ever-cheerful curiosity and enthusiasm that make them simply irresistible!

 My passion for Cockers is the reason I created this website, and my aim is to provide everything you need to know to help your new puppy grow into a happy, healthy, well-behaved dog.

-The photo to the right is my faithful companion, Max, and we'd like to welcome you to the best on-line guide to owning and caring for your dog - from his early puppy days right through to his senior years.
+The photo to the right (and the one above) is my faithful companion, Max, and we'd like to welcome you to the best on-line guide to owning and caring for your dog - from his early puppy days right through to his senior years.

 You may be new to puppy care, you may have owned Spaniels for years and like to refresh your memory, or you may simply want to enjoy looking at lots of cute pictures of Cocker Spaniel puppies, (and older dogs too!) - whichever it is, you can do all that, and more, here!

 'Your Dog Pictures' page is dedicated to you and your Cockers, so why not send me a photograph and a few details about your best buddy and I'll feature him or her on my website?